snaeimi/REWET/README.md

 ## Usage

-After Installing REWET, you can use the REWET in one of teh ways that is possible.
-To run REWET, one can import and run REWET in any code:
+After installing REWET, you can use it in several ways.
+To run REWET, import and run it in any code:

 ```python
 from rewet import Starter